 - French Bread Dough is used in place of a rich butter dough.

 - A mere 3 tablespoons of butter is used instead of over a stick of butter.

-- Unrefined coconut sugar is used in place of white sugar.
+- Unrefined coconut sugar is used in place of white sugar or brown sugar.

 Steps to Making Cinnamon Rolls: